 If you do notice symptoms after having unprotected sex, don’t hesitate to contact your doctor or healthcare provider and ask them about testing.
 Different STIs have different symptoms, so it’s pretty much impossible to know not only whether you have an STI based on symptoms alone but also what STI is causing them in the first place.
 Signs of STIs often include:

-• Flu-like symptoms, like a high temperature, body aches, and swollen glands.
+- Flu-like symptoms, such as a high temperature, body aches, and swollen glands.

 If you think you have an STI, getting tested as soon as possible is crucial.
 Some STIs can lead to long-term complications such as pelvic inflammatory disease (PID), infertility, and a higher risk of cervical cancer if left untreated.
 Getting tested ASAP is also essential to avoid passing the infection to others.